dcmarin91/movie_finder/README.md

 ## Instructions

 To run the project, clone it in your machine.
-Then open it and execute yarn install in the terminal to install all the packages required.
+Then open it and execute yarn command in the terminal to install all the packages required.

 ### `yarn start`